bhirsch/subtheme/README.txt

 Go to Administer -> Site building -> Modules and enable the Subtheme module.

-To "subtheme-enable" any theme on your site, copy and paste the following snippet of code into the bottom of your theme(s) template.php file (below the last function in the file):

-if (module_exists('mtheme') && module_exists('subtheme')) {
-  mtheme_add_css();
-  subtheme_add_css();
-}

-Note: If you have already included a similar code snippet in template.php as instructed by Module Theme's README file, you can replace that snippet with this one.

 Recommended:
 Install a patched version of Features, available here: https://github.com/bhirsch/features